A Background on Parkinson’s Disease

 Previously, experts believed that psychotic symptoms, particularly hallucinations and delusions, mainly arise from long-term use of PD medications; now, though, they found that these could be related to the disease itself.

 Because of their physical symptoms like pain and reduced ability to move, individuals often develop a lack of interest in daily activities (apathy).
-People around them may also notice changes in their personality and behaviour.
+People around them may also notice changes in their personalities and behaviour.

 What To Do Next